 c.
 The number of attempts

 e.
 The amount of time to block the request for

 Note: For steps 4d and 4e, Enterprise Cloudflare users can enter additional values manually.

-Lastly, the rule requires 5 requests in 30 seconds to trigger, which is more rapid than any human user is likely to send request.
-As such, it is unlikely to lock out any legitimate user who has simply mistyped their credentials.
+In the example above, the rule requires 2 requests in 1 second to trigger, which is faster than any human user is able to send requests.
+As such, it is unlikely to lock out a legitimate user who has simply mistyped their credentials.

 This rule only triggers on POST requests that result in a 401 (Unauthorized) or 403 (Forbidden) response.
 While login failures often match this pattern, not all sites will send back these two common responses.